gvoulgaris0/matWERA/README.md

 A few example files are included and the read_examples.m script show how to use them.
 Not all files are found in here as some files are too large to be uploaded to GitHub.

-If you use that code please cite as follows: TBD
+If you use that code please cite as follows:

+"George Voulgaris, 2019. matWERA (V1.0.0): A collection of MATLAB(r) functions to read Wellen-Radar (WERA) binary files.
+(Version V1.0.0).
+Zenodo. http://doi.org/10.5281/zenodo.3570892"

 George Voulgaris, University of South Carolina, USA.
 Email: gvoulgaris@geol.sc.edu